 - Online payment and transaction requirements.
 Your site does not require an online checkout and payment option.
 If you offer online checkout and payment, you must adhere to website policies, including the posting of return and refund information, etc. Learn more about quality standards for your ads and website

 - Shipping.
-Given that local inventory ads require an in-store purchase and pickup, no shipping information is required.
+Given that local inventory ads and free local product listings require an in-store purchase and pickup, no shipping information is required.

-The following additional restrictions apply to local inventory ads (not Shopping ads):
+The following additional restrictions apply in order to participate in local inventory ads (not Shopping ads):

 - You must have a local brick and mortar business location where customers can physically visit, view, and purchase the desired item.

-- If you require customers to be a club or store members to purchase products, you’re unable to participate in local inventory ads.
-However, if you allow non-members to purchase, but at different prices, you can participate as long as you use non-member pricing for your local inventory ads, and ensure non-member pricing is displayed on your landing page.
+- If you require customers to be a club or store member to purchase products, you’re ineligible to participate in local inventory ads.
+However, if you allow non-members to purchase, but at different prices, you can participate as long as you use non-member pricing, and ensure non-member pricing is displayed on your landing page.
 You can also display member pricing if desired.

 - You cannot advertise via local inventory ads if your store's primary purpose is to promote products that violate Shopping ad's content policies.